Mealman1551/ArchivedDataCodec/README.md

 ## License

 This project is licensed under the [GNU GPL-3.0 License](LICENSE).
 You are free to use, modify, and distribute it under the terms of the license.

+## Why ADC

+* **ADC is a purpose-built archiving format**
+  No historical baggage, no legacy compromises.
+ADC is designed with a single, clear structure and a strict data layout.

+* **Linear and predictable archive layout**
+  Archives are written and read sequentially from start to end.
+No central directories, no backward seeks, no hidden tables.

+* **Straightforward to implement in any language**
+  The format is compact and explicit.
+A complete reader or writer can be implemented without complex or specialized libraries.

+* **Full control over the archive contents**
+  Each file is processed, compressed, and stored individually.
+There is no implicit metadata or opaque behavior.

+* **Built-in modern encryption**
+  Optional password protection is integrated into the format using proven cryptography, not external tooling.

+* **Deterministic behavior**
+  ADC behaves consistently and predictably.
+The same input produces the same structural output every time.

+* **Tooling-first design**
+  ADC is designed as a technical foundation.
+The CLI is an interface on top of the format, not the core of it.

+* **Extensible without legacy constraints**
+  The format can evolve without being locked into decades of backward-compatibility decisions.

+* **Cross-platform by design**
+  ADC archives behave identically across supported operating systems.

+* **Fully transparent and open**
+  The format is inspectable, understandable, and auditable.
+No black boxes, no closed specifications.

+* **Built for engineers**
+  ADC is focused, explicit, and controlled.
+It is designed for people who want to understand and own their tooling.

 ## Issues